LookVie/LookVie/Alpha_Readme.md

 we will use the algorithm that we proposed and recommend the fastest way to watch the certain movie

-Some parts may not be implemented (will be added while developing)
+Some parts may not be implemented (will be added while developing) For Alpha version the algorithm of finding the fastest cinema will be excluded The best cinema will be selected only by the closest cinema reachable by public transport